ralphbean/tos-rit-projects-seminar/doc/hw/rubric.rst

 Part of the experience of being an open source developer is the `instrinsic motivation` that drives you to build open software.
 That motivation can be different for each person.
 Its not something that is ever taught and is difficult to develop into a course curriculum for sure!

 Your assignment here is to take part in creating :doc:`../final_project_rubric`.

+You should have divided up into your teams for the final project by this point.
+Do the following with your github accounts to setup both for the final project and for this homework:

+ - Designate one person from your team whose github account will be the `primary` account for your team.
+The primary designee will be responsible for merging `pull requests` from their teammates both for the final project and for this homework.
+ - All other members of your team should:

+   - Delete their ``tos-rit-projects-seminar`` repositories on github.
+   - Fork the ``tos-rit-projects-seminar`` repo from their team's `primary` account (the designee's account).

-You must fork the github repo of the course content, commit patches to the document, push to your github repo and issue pull requests.
+You will be responsible in this homework for forking your team's repo as described above, committing patches to the  document (:doc:`../final_project_rubric`), pushing to your own github repo and issuing pull requests.
+You may add to the document as well as delete from it.

 Although open source development is typically thought of as a `cooperative` mode of production, some participants derive their motivation from a competitive outlook towards their peer developers.
 As an experiment, you will all be graded in competition with one another for this assignment.